 Introduction To Game Engines

-Game engines are revolutionary tools for anyone who loves idea of gaming, but would rather take things to the next level while also being productive.
+Game engines are tools for anyone who loves idea of gaming, but would rather take things to the next level (that doesn’t equal to buying Xbox One).

-Nowadays, all major games are made in either popular or in-house engines.
-Some people don’t like the idea of using a game engine as it simplifies the work too much and forces certain style on you.
+Nowadays, all major games are made in either popular or in-house game engines.
+Some people don’t like the idea of using an engine as it simplifies the work too much and forces certain style on you.
 But it also significantly shortens the way to results.

 What Are Game Engines?

 Engines are revolutionary game design tools that significantly speed up the development process.
-There are many kinds, that support different programming languages, platforms, 2D and 3D, free and paid, and some even target specific very genres.
+There are many kinds, they support different programming languages and platforms, there are free and paid choices, as well 2D and 3D engines, or engines that do both.
+And some even target specific very genres.

 Engines are one (huge) step above frameworks and libraries, however for some people frameworks count as engines.
 I wouldn’t say that because engines simplify and help much more than frameworks do.